Skip to Main Content

 These are tools where one key feature is generating new text in response to user prompts.
 They are transformers because they work with enormous amounts of text and employ algorithms to find patterns and relationships in the huge datasets they are trained on (mainly from internet sources).
 They are commonly referred to as Large Language Models (LLMs) using probability or predictive technology to determine which words should appear in a sequence in response to prompting.

-In the Points to Keep in Mind section of Types of Tools, we explain that some of these tools are grounded which means that they may incorporate real-time web search and/or an external knowledge base or data source, with the result that relevance and factuality is stronger.
-We recommend checking out tool descriptions to determine when and if this applies, but it is now common for many of them to offer this in one way or another.
-Even where a tool is grounded, we recommend verifying sources and critically evaluating the tool's output
+In the Points to Keep in Mind section of Types of Tools, we explain that many of these tools are grounded which means that they incorporate real-time web search and/or an external knowledge base or data source, with the result that they will link to the sources that helped generate their outputs.
+We recommend checking out tool descriptions to determine when and if this applies, though this feature is common now, even with free versions.
+It is, however, always recommended that you verify sources and critically evaluating the tool's output

 Image Generators